Educational technology: History

 Helping people and children learn in ways that are easier, faster, more accurate, or less expensive can be traced back to the emergence of very early tools, such as paintings on cave walls.
 Various types of abacus have been used.
 Writing slates and blackboards have been used for at least a millennium.
-From their introduction, books and pamphlets have held a prominent role in education.
+Since their introduction, books and pamphlets have played a prominent role in education.
 From the early twentieth century, duplicating machines such as the mimeograph and Gestetner stencil devices were used to produce short copy runs (typically 10–50 copies) for classroom or home use.
 The use of media for instructional purposes is generally traced back to the first decade of the 20th century with the introduction of educational films (the 1900s) and Sidney Pressey's mechanical teaching machines (1920s).
-The first all multiple choice, large-scale assessment was the Army Alpha, used to assess the intelligence and, more specifically, the aptitudes of World War I military recruits.
-Further large-scale use of technologies was employed in training soldiers during and after WWII using films and other mediated materials, such as overhead projectors.
-The concept of hypertext is traced to the description of memex by Vannevar Bush in 1945.

-Slide projectors were widely used during the 1950s in educational institutional settings.
-Cuisenaire rods were devised in the 1920s and saw widespread use from the late 1950s.

 In the mid-1960s, Stanford University psychology professors, Patrick Suppes and Richard C. Atkinson, experimented with using computers to teach arithmetic and spelling via Teletypes to elementary school students in the Palo Alto Unified School District in California.
-Stanford's Education Program for Gifted Youth is descended from those early experiments.